-The Ministry of Agriculture has the legislative responsibility for domestic food production and for the health and safety aspects of imported agriculture and food products into Algeria.
-Information related to domestic production and imported agricultural products can be found on the Ministry of Agriculture's website: http://madrp.gov.dz/agriculture-2/.
+The Ministry of Agriculture has the legislative responsibility for domestic food production and the health and safety aspects of imported agriculture and food products.
+Information related to domestic production and imported agricultural products can be found on the Ministry of Agriculture's website: https://madr.gov.dz/.
 The website can only be read in Arabic or French.